 Merchant Accounts Available in the UK

-Other companies offering merchant account facilities to sole trader include 2checkout and Clickbank.
+Other companies offering merchant account facilities to sole traders include 2checkout and Clickbank.

-As well as the merchant account service the supplier will provide you with the hardware you need for taking card payments such as PDQ machine to take the card payments.
+As well as the merchant account service, the supplier will provide you with the hardware you need for taking card payments such as a PDQ machine to take the card payments.